The Corporate Tax Planning Law Review: Canada

 Continuing into Canada

-Corporations that are established outside Canada and continue into Canada generally will enjoy a 'step up' in the cost of their assets, generally to fair market value, and generally thereafter will be treated as if they had been incorporated in Canada.
+Corporations that are established outside Canada and continue into Canada generally will receive a 'step up' in the cost of their assets to fair market value, and generally thereafter will be treated as if they had been incorporated in Canada.

 vii Indirect taxes